-This Honey Dijon Mustard Salmon Recipe is sweet, savory and a nice treat for a date night in or a weekend dinner in 20 minutes!
-The sauce is the best part.
+This honey Dijon mustard baked salmon is a sweet and savory delicious meal for a date night in or a weekend dinner in 20 minutes!
+The sauce is to die for.
 I wanted to make another batch of the sauce just to pour it on chicken, potatoes, and basically anything else I could get my hands on!

 I’m practically drooling just thinking about this recipe.
 Not only are the ingredients things you probably have around your pantry, but they also taste phenomenal together.

-Salmon: When making this dish, stick to salmon fillets that are between 4 and 6 oz each.
-Try to use fillets that are similar in size so that way they cook evenly.
+✅Salmon – When making this dish, stick to salmon fillets that are between 4 and 6 oz each.
+Try to use fillets that are similar in size so they cook evenly.

 ❗ Expert Tips

-- If you want to pretty up your presentation, garnish with a lemon slice on top of when serving.
+🔸If you want to pretty up your presentation, top with a lemon slice when serving.

 The internal temperature of the salmon should reach 145 degrees F. You’ll notice when it is done that the salmon begins to flake really easily with a fork.